 Here are some general tips in dealing with insurance companies:

-4. Be thorough at your medical appointments - The medical records made when you visit your doctor, physical therapist or other medical providers are very important.
+4. Be thorough at your medical appointments - The medical records generated when you visit your doctor, physical therapist or other medical providers are very important.
 They will include your description of how you were injured, your physical complaints, your injuries, the doctor’s examination findings, and the treatment you received.
 It is important that you tell your medical providers everything that hurts, problems you are having with your injuries, etc. The insurance company will base its offer to you on this critical information.
 If you fail to tell the doctor everything that hurts, not only will it not be treated properly, but also no one will know about it.
-If you first begin to complain about some problem weeks or even months after you were hurt, the insurance company will likely claim that the problem was not from the accident and reduce their settlement offer to you; and
+If you first begin to complain about some problem weeks or even months after you were hurt, the insurance company will likely claim that the problem was not from the accident and reduce their settlement offer to you.

 5. Regularly attend medical appointments - Remember that failing to see a physician regularly is considered evidence that you have fully recovered to the insurance company and eventually, perhaps to a judge or jury.
 While you should not go to the doctor every day, you need to see your doctors and tell them if you are still having problems.
 If your doctor says “follow-up as needed”, that means to come back in a few weeks if you are still having problems.
-If you do not follow-up, then in the eyes of the doctor, insurance company, and perhaps even a jury, you are no longer having problems and have made a full recovery.
+If you do not follow up, then in the eyes of the doctor, insurance company, and perhaps even a jury, you are no longer having problems and have made a full recovery.